quantmind/d3-view/docs/model.md

 ### model.$off ()

-Remove all callbacks from reactive attributes
+Remove all callbacks from reactive attributes and the model.

 ### model.$child ([object])